artof-ilvo/artof-ilvo.github.io/docs/source/index.rst

 based on Global Navigation Satellite System (GNSS) positioning.

 The robot supports the four-wheel-drive four-wheel-steer (4WD4WS), skid- and Ackerman steering vehicle configuration for different agricultural tasks in arable farming and horticulture.
-The framework can be integrated into a robot platform during development and construction or added with a customized after-market kit.
+The framework can be integrated into a robot platform during development or can be added afterwards with a customized after-market installation.
-The ARTOF framework has been integrated into several robots until now and is also used for steering guidance on an implement carrier.
+The ARTOF framework has been integrated into several robot platforms and existing farming equipment as robot- or auto-guidance software.

 .. note::